-Operating expenses increased during the third and fourth quarters of 2020 due to professional fees incurred relating to the transactions to increase the Company's effective interest in Block 11B/12B.
 Operating expenses increased during the first quarter of 2021 as the Company paid bonuses to employees in the quarter and incurred professional fees relating to the completion of the Block 2B farmout agreements.
 The Company recorded operating income in the fourth quarter of 2021 due to a \$27.1 million non-cash gain on revaluation of the financial asset.
-The non-cash gain on revaluation of the financial asset.
 The non-cash gain on revaluation of the financial asset relates to the Company's investment in Block 11B/12B and is due to increases in the base assumptions for commodity prices.
 With the exception of the non-cash gain on revaluation of the financial asset, overall operating expenses in the first quarter of 2022 were higher than the fourth quarter of 2021 as the Company paid annual bonuses and granted stock options to directors, officers, employees and consultants during the quarter.